-What Is Dynamic Pricing?
+What Is Dynamic Pricing Strategy?

-Common examples of businesses that use dynamic pricing include the airlines, mortgage lenders, and even gas stations.
+Common examples of businesses that use dynamic pricing include airlines, mortgage lenders, and even gas stations.
 Airlines might raise ticket prices on the remaining few seats available on a flight, or raise all prices during the holidays or high-demand seasons.
 Mortgage companies frequently adjust their rates for borrowers based on larger economic factors, such as changes to the Federal Reserve’s fed funds rate, and according to the details of a loan application, such as a borrower’s credit rating.
 Gas stations change the per-gallon price of fuel as the price of oil fluctuates.

-With eCommerce software becoming both more sophisticated and more readily available, many brands and retailers are finding it easier to implement algorithm-based dynamic pricing to sell their own products.
+With eCommerce software becoming both more sophisticated and more readily available, many brands and retailers are finding it easier to implement an algorithm-based dynamic pricing strategy to sell their own products.
 This strategy can be a boon to sellers.

-The Major Advantage of Dynamic Pricing
+The Major Advantage of Dynamic Pricing Strategy

 It can let you price your products strategically on a case-by-case basis.

 Consumers today have both the tools and the savvy to comparison shop online.
 That means if your brand sells directly to consumers — either through your own eCommerce site or through marketplaces like Amazon, or both — you need to keep in mind that your potential customers will likely be researching your pricing, in real-time, against the prices of your competitors’ products.

 With the right dynamic pricing strategy, and real-time data about pricing across your market, you can adjust your prices to stay competitive with the similar products your potential customers are likely considering.

 Dynamic pricing also lets you use data on your inventory levels, the geo-location of shoppers, and other key information to automatically set the prices that the data suggest will both resonate with shoppers and maximize your profit margins.